 How can we encourage users to subscribe to our data service?

-• The product boosted paid subscription rate by 28% and revenue by $30,000
+• The product boosted the paid subscription rate by 28% and revenue by $30,000

 • Designed high-fidelity prototype and coordinated with a developer to deliver end-to-end subscriber experiences